8:25 Registration and Continental Breakfast

 Click here for more information about Alex.

-Daniel R. Hansen is a partner at Shumaker Loop & Kendrick LLP in Charlotte.
-In practice for more than two decades, which included many jury trials, bench trials, and arbitrations, Dan represents businesses of all sizes in a variety of legal disputes and commercial transactions.
+Daniel R. "Dan" Hansen is a partner at Shumaker Loop & Kendrick LLP in Charlotte.
+In practice for more than two decades, which included many jury trials, bench trials, and arbitrations, he represents businesses of all sizes in a variety of legal disputes and commercial transactions.

 Daniel earned his B.A.,